The Sports Law Review: Japan

 The legal relationship between an organiser and a spectator is primarily defined by the ticket agreement between the parties.
 Although the contents of the ticket agreement will vary depending on the particular sporting event, event organisers or ticketing agencies, the ticket agreement typically contains the following terms and conditions:

-- prohibition of ticket resale without prior consent of an organiser;
+- prohibition of ticket resale without the prior consent of an organiser;

 - prohibition of bringing dangerous items into a venue;